 Guest author David Miller is a displaced Louisianian living in Calgary, AB Canada.
-He is a husband, father, minister, GM, and gaming convention planner.
+He is a husband, father, minister, GM, technical writer at Assignmaester, and gaming convention planner.
 He and his game group plan Underground Con in Calgary, and he tries not to take too many breaks in his home game.

 No one really likes death, and for certain no one gets excited by the prospect of dying.
 When player characters die in a game, there is often fighting and fist shaking involved.
 For example: Seeton was a sorcerer, and he died — he died the worst possible death by falling out of a window from a castle on a mountain side and his body, and the d4 per level of hit points it contained, were dashed against the rocks.
 Jody, the guy playing Seeton, was not happy — in fact, he was the antithesis of happy.
 He was pretty irate.
 And why shouldn’t he be?
 Seeton died a terrible, pointless death!